lorforlinux/docs.beagleboard.io/books/pru-cookbook/02start/start.rst

 ------------

-The image you downloaded includes `Cloud9 <https://aws.amazon.com/cloud9/>`_, a web-based intergrated development environment (IDE) as shown in :ref:`start_c9`.
+The image you downloaded includes `Cloud9 <https://aws.amazon.com/cloud9/>`_, a web-based integrated development environment (IDE) as shown in :ref:`start_c9`.

 .. _start_c9: